Regulatory Affairs - Sciences (Co-op and Non Co-op Version)

 This program is well-suited for students who:

-• Are adept at analytical and critical thinking and are detail-oriented.
+• Are adept at critical thinking and problem-solving.

 Courses